anthonyborriello/metar-sms/README.md

 ## Acknowledgements

-We extend our gratitude to [aviationweather.gov](https://aviationweather.gov/) for providing the METAR data used in this script.
+Thanks to [aviationweather.gov](https://aviationweather.gov/) for providing the METAR data used in this script.

 ## License